coffe123/qr-addwater/README.md

 # qr-addwater

+TODO: Since the RISM is updated in Apr.
+2016, the new version of it is under testing.

 Scripts for adding water using 3D-RISM, and modeling for MD simulation.
 Before use, please double check the AMBER14+ is installed, and the $AMBERHOME is setted.
 Also, three sets of self-developed parameters are available: